michaelnisi/michaelnisi/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a podcast app
+- 🔭 I’m working on iOS apps for fun and profit
 - 🌱 I’m currently learning structured concurrency in Swift
 - 👯 I’m looking to collaborate on SwiftUI and server-side Swift
 - 🤔 I’m looking for help with writing this README